Sanitation & Water

 - The ability to offer compost toilets or even FLINTA* – urinals is still limited today.
 Therefore, they should be procured well in advance- especially for big events.

-- Compost toilets are not yet ubiquitous.
+- Compost toilets are not yet widely known.
 They require corresponding communication, clarification and instruction about the concept and use.

 - The EUs fertilizer ordinance currently in effect only permits fertilizers from human feces to be used for research projects in the agricultural sector.
 Risk Studies show that with proper handling, use of such fertilizers is not dangerous for humans and the environment.